 Where some proceedings are terminated but others continue, or there has been a substantial alteration to the charges, the victim should be informed in accordance with the Direct Communication with Victims scheme.

 When termination of proceedings takes place at court and the victim is present, prosecutors should take the opportunity to discuss the decision with the victim.
 Where they are not present, they must be informed of the decision as above.
-In every case a full note should be made on the file of what was said by each of the parties and the court, and of any conversation held with the victim.
+In every case a full note should be made of what was said by each of the parties and the court, and of any conversation held with the victim.

 Consultation with the police should take place if all or part of a case is to be terminated, with the following exceptions:

 - the acceptance of pleas where charges were preferred in the alternative;